Software Engineering — Software Process and Software Process Models (Part 2)

-They don’t fit into small projects, or projects that waterfall are best suited for; A structured process with a detailed, and accurate description of the system.
+They don’t fit into small projects, or projects that waterfall is best suited for; A structured process with a detailed, and accurate description of the system.

 It’s good for high risky or large projects where the requirements are ambiguous.
 The risks might be due to cost, schedule, performance, user interfaces, etc.

-It suits small-medium size project, with rapidly changes in the requirements as customer is involved during each phase.
+It suits small-medium size projects, with rapid changes in the requirements as the customer is involved during each phase.

 Difficult to scale up to large projects where documentation is essential.
 A highly skilled team is also needed.

-If team members aren’t committed, the project will either never complete or fail.
+If team members aren’t committed, the project will either never be completed or fail.
 And there’s always a limitation in time, like in increments, meetings, etc.